aimee-mcneil-melville/ToDo-Full-Stack/README.md

     <details>
       <summary>Show more details</summary>

-      Use all the helper functions you've built, you can determine the state of each cell in a new board, based on how many alive neighbours it had in the old board.
+      Using the helper functions you've built so far, you can determine the state of each cell in a new board, based on how many alive neighbours it had in the old board.

     </details>